-This healthy Greek salad recipe with the addition of Israeli couscous is packed full of fresh produce and tossed in a light and refreshing lemon vinaigrette making it the perfect summer time salad.
+This Healthy Greek Salad with the addition of Israeli Couscous is packed full of fresh produce and tossed in a light and refreshing lemon vinaigrette making it the perfect summertime salad.

 - ½ cup Israeli couscous cooked as per instructions

 - 1 cucumber or ½ English of telegraph cucumber